 Coping with Discomfort and Pain

 Pain and discomfort are part of any surgical procedure, and rhinoplasty is no exception.
 You can expect mild to moderate pain after your rhinoplasty surgery.
-Pain relievers can be used to manage this discomfort effectively.
+You may experience numbness and abnormal sensations in the nasal skin during the recovery process.
+These sensations should gradually return to normal over the months following the procedure.

 Remember, discomfort is a normal part of the healing process goes within a few days to a week, which is considered the recovery period.
 If your discomfort exceeds mild to moderate levels or persists beyond the typical duration, don’t hesitate to contact your surgeon.
 Your comfort is a priority, and the Kensington Medical medical team is here to help you through your recovery.